misamimisa/sd_tools_project/README.md

    6. Open your browser and go to: http://localhost:10000

-Deployment on Render
+Deployment on Render:

    All project files are prepared for deployment.
    The .streamlit/config.toml file is configured for port 10000.
    Deployment instructions are provided in the Render dashboard.

-Author
 Created by Mikhail Savluchinskii as part of a learning project on building dashboards with Streamlit.